greymatter-io/operator/README.md

   -n gm-operator
 ```

-The operator will be running in a pod in the `gm-operator` namespace.
+The operator will be running in a pod in the `gm-operator` namespace, and shortly after installation, the default Mesh
+CR described in pkg/cuemodule/new_structure/inputs.cue will be automatically deployed.

 ## Inspecting Manifests